 So I don't think it's a coincidence that ABC News is strangling one of their own.

-The only reason to do that is if one of their own could beat Newsom in a primary, and Josh Shapiro could beat Newsom in a primary.
+The only reason to do that is if one of their own could beat Newsom in a primary.

-He does he does have the ability.
+He does have the ability.

 So that's what I think.

-So I think that the power people in the Democrat Party have already picked Newsom.
+So, I think that the power people in the Democrat Party have already picked Newsom.

 It probably won't matter what the public thinks, because they will tell the public what to think.